- Light Period vs. Spotting

 - The menopausal transition is a time when women’s hormone levels can vary widely, sometimes causing spotting or irregular periods.

-- Trauma of any kind, including assault or rough sex, can injure the vagina and lead to bleeding or spotting.
+- The trauma of any kind, including assault or rough sex, can injure the vagina and lead to bleeding or spotting.

-- While the vast majority of spotting in pregnant women is not due to serious causes, spotting and bleeding in early pregnancy is sometimes related to miscarriage or ectopic pregnancy (a pregnancy that has implanted outside the womb or uterus, most commonly in the Fallopian tube).
+- While the vast majority of spotting in pregnant women is not due to serious causes, spotting and bleeding in early pregnancy are sometimes related to miscarriage or ectopic pregnancy (a pregnancy that has been implanted outside the womb or uterus, most commonly in the Fallopian tube).